nihole/wikigraph/README.md

 You will find two nodes here.
 Navigate to each of them, click on the links and investigate the articles relted to those 2 nodes (in the case of a github repository, you have to select 'raw' to get these links).

-Also check out example2, example3 and examples with articles corresponding to the nodes for these graphs.
+Also check out example2, example3 and examples4 with articles corresponding to the nodes for these graphs:

+**Example2.
+Direct and indirect contradictions** **Example3.
+Contradictions and proofs**
+**Example4.
+Logical chain with all logical dependencies**

 ## Wave Analysis